Exclusive Interview: Mark Foster – Team GB’s Performance at the 2016 Rio Olympic Games

 Q: What was your stand-out moment from Rio 2016?

 “There were loads of favourite moments for me that it’s difficult to pick just one.
 My job becomes so much easier when the swimmers do well, so that was obviously a highlight.
-Seeing Michael Phelps again and for the last time at the Olympics to end his incredible story and then the women’s hockey gold were also brilliant, memorable moments.”
+Seeing Michael Phelps again and for the last time at the Olympics to end his incredible story and then the women’s hockey Gold was also a brilliant, memorable moment.”

 “It was just exciting how positive it was for the GB team as a whole.
 The winning didn’t stop, and it was just medal after medal.”